Peter T. Barts, P.G.

 - Hydrogeology and groundwater modeling.

-In addition to the above, Pete is routinely requested to provide peer review, litigation support, and expert witness testimony services regarding all aspects of site assessment and remediation.
+In addition to the above, Pete is routinely requested to provide peer review, litigation support, and expert witness testimony services regarding a wide variety of solid and hazardous waste impacts.

 Pete spent his formative years in New Jersey and the Florida West Coast, but has called Orlando home since 1988.
 As an avid triathlete and stand up paddleboard racer, he competes throughout Florida and is slowly – but surely – building his collection of hardware.
 He reminds you of the law to allow at least three feet of room when passing cyclists on the road . . . it can be pretty scary out there!

 John P. (Jack) Smith, P.E.

 Jack Smith has over 30 years experience in environmental, infrastructure, and site development projects.
 Jack earned his bachelor’s degree in engineering from Stevens Institute of Technology and a M.S. in Environmental Engineering from Drexel University.
 He is a licensed engineer in Florida, Colorado, and South Carolina.

 Jack has extensive experience in the design of landfills, including single- and double-membrane liners, cap drainage systems, leachate collection and storage systems, stormwater management, erosion control, and operations plans.
 He is also an expert in site remediation and redevelopment, construction, stormwater modeling, and permitting services.